IronNerd/customCalculator/README.md

 🔹 After obtaining a final result, press any operator key to use that result as first operand of next calculation.

-🔹After pressing '=', if desired, edit resulting number (change sign, backspace, add  digits), to use it as the first number of next calculation, or Use  result  as is as the first number of next calculation.
+🔹After pressing '=', optionally press "=" again to enter &#x267d; recycle mode.
+This permits editing resulting number.
+Change sign, backspace digits, and add digits.
+Press next operator to exit recycle mode and use edited number as the first number of next calculation.
+If you do not press "=" twice, you may use the result as is as the first number of next calculation.
+You may also just enter a new number altogether for the next calculation.
+No need to press "Clear"

-🔹Display of last operator that was entered
+🔹Continuous display of last operator that was entered.

 NOW: